Uptown Charlotte: Economy

 As of 2021 Uptown Charlotte employs 120,000 people across 33 million square feet of office space, hosts more than 18 million visitors a year, and is home to 35,000 residents.

 Charlotte is the second largest banking center in the country behind New York City.
 This determination is made by the dollar amount of assets held by banks headquartered in the city.
 The current banks with headquarters in the city are Bank of America with $2.8 trillion in assets as of 2020 and Truist Financial with $509 billion in assets as of 2020.
-Both bank have their headquarters in Uptown.
-Bank of America at 100 North Tryon Bank of America Corporate Center and Truist at 214 North Tryon Truist Center.
+Both banks have their headquarters in Uptown, with Bank of America's headquarters at 100 North Tryon Bank of America Corporate Center and Truist's headquarters at 214 North Tryon Truist Center.
 Uptown has also become a hub of large bank employment bases.
-Wells Fargo, whose Charlotte presence was Wachovia prior to being acquired by Wells Fargo, occupies numerous buildings in Uptown including Duke Energy Center, One Wells Fargo Center, Two Wells Fargo Center, Three Wells Fargo Center, and 300 South Brevard.
+Wells Fargo, whose Charlotte presence was Wachovia prior to being acquired by Wells Fargo, occupies numerous buildings in Uptown including 550 South Tryon, 301 South College, Two Wells Fargo Center, Three Wells Fargo Center, and 300 South Brevard.
 Other banks that have a large employment base in Uptown are Ally Financial with 2,100 employees located in Ally Charlotte Center and U.S. Bank with 860 employees located in Truist Center.